-I measure the relative impact of personalized medicine compared with the introduction of new treatments in a case study of multiple sclerosis (MS) treatments.
-I find that the potential health impact of personalized medicine for MS patients would increase the health impact of existing treatments by up to 60 percent by improving the ability to match patients with the treatment that provides the highest treatment effect and properly identifying the risk of a patient to serious side effects, which can prevent a patient from taking the treatment that provides the highest treatment effect.
+I measure the relative impact of personalized medicine compared with the introduction of new treatments in a case study of MS treatments.
+I find that the potential health impact of personalized medicine for MS patients would increase the health impact of existing treatments by 21 percent by improving the ability to match patients with the treatment that provides the largest treatment effect and by 30 percent by properly identifying the risk of a patient to serious side effects, which can prevent a patient from taking the treatment that provides the largest treatment effect.
 I end with a discussion of the incentives for firms to invest in and the return to personalized medicine.